List of M*A*S*H characters: Charles Emerson Winchester III, M.D.

 Major Charles Emerson Winchester III is a supporting character in the television series, played by David Ogden Stiers.
 The name Charles Emerson Winchester was derived from three real street names in the city of Boston.
-He was introduced in the show's sixth season as a replacement for Frank Burns, both in the unit's surgical team and as a foil for Hawkeye and B. J. Though Winchester embodied some antagonistic qualities similar to Burns such as pompousness and formality, he proved during his time on the series to be a very different character than his predecessor, being far more intelligent, humane, kind, and skilled in surgery.
+He was introduced in the show's sixth season as a replacement for Frank Burns, both in the unit's surgical team and as a foil for Hawkeye and B. J. Though Winchester embodied some antagonistic qualities similar to Burns's such as pompousness and formality, he proved during his time on the series to be a very different character than his predecessor, being far more intelligent, humane, kind, and skilled in surgery.
 Also, where Burns was always the fall guy and butt of Hawkeye's roasts, jokes, and insults, Winchester often was able to match wits with Hawkeye and even zinged him back, which Hawkeye seemed to actually respect.
 Winchester's suffix of "the third" was not present in the character's name until season 8.

 Charles Winchester was born in his grandmother's house in the Boston, Massachusetts neighborhood of Beacon Hill, and is part of a wealthy family of Republican Boston Brahmins.
 After finishing his secondary studies at Choate, he graduated summa cum laude class of 1943 from Harvard College (where he lettered in Crew and Polo), completed his M.D. at Harvard Medical in Boston in 1948 (graduating first in his class), and worked at Massachusetts General Hospital.
 Before he was drafted to join the US Army during the Korean War, he was on track to become chief of cardiothoracic surgery.